ToF-/SPOJ/ANADIV/design.md

 e.g. 1798;  LDS = 8; D = 9; G = 8; S = 1789
 e.g. 34005;  LDS = 5|0|0; D = 4; G = 0; S = 30540

+### How to determine if a very large number is divisible by 1 ?

+It's always true.

+### How to determine if a very large number is divisible by 2 ?

+It's last digit modulo 2 is 0.

+### How to determine if a very large number is divisible by 3 ?

+The sum of all digits modulo 3 is 0.

+### How to determine if a very large number is divisible by 4 ?

+The number formed by the last and before last digits modulo 4 = 0.

+### How to determine if a very large number is divisible by 5 ?

+The last digit is either 5 or 0.

+### How to determine if a very large number is divisible by 6 ?

+The sum of all digits modulo 3 is 0 and the last digit modulo 2 is 0.

+### How to determine if a very large number is divisible by 7 ?

+Group the digits by 3 : T1 = N mod 1000, T2 = ⌊ N / 1000 ⌋ mod 1000, T3 = ⌊ N / 1000000 ⌋ mod 1000, etc
+Compute the sum S = T1 - T2 + T3 - T4 …
+S mod 7 = 0.

+### How to determine if a very large number is divisible by 8 ?

+The number formed by the last 3 digits modulo 8 = 0.

+### How to determine if a very large number is divisible by 9 ?

+The sum of all digits modulo 9 is 0.

+### How to determine if a very large number is divisible by 10 ?

+The last digit is 0.

 △